If used properly, questionnaires, polls or surveys have the ability to give employees a voice within their organization.

 They offer the opportunity to give employees a voice about issues management may be ignoring.

-The best employee engagement survey will be able to measure different things such as:
+The best employee survey solution will be able to measure different things such as:

 - Job Satisfaction